tsvx/CheckRepo/README.md

 If something goes wrong, the app outputs it.

 ### To do
-Flag `-r` to remove unnecessary files that are not referenced by this repo.
+Flag `-r` to remove unwanted files which are no longer referred to this repo.